AlexEngelhardt/hired-gun/HiredGun/README.md

 **Someday/Maybe**

-- Use [django-tables](https://django-tables2.readthedocs.io/en/latest/) instead of manually written HTML tables
+- Use [django-tables2](https://django-tables2.readthedocs.io/en/latest/) instead of manually written HTML tables.
+They are also sortable by column